A long conversation with a veteran data scientist on AI, deep learning, FinTech, and the future.

 We sat down with a veteran data scientist to help us answer these questions.
 Over beer and Chinese food, we spent hours discussing a wide array of subjects, ranging from neural networks to algorithmic racism.

 Later, when we transcribed and edited our conversation, we realized we had way more than we needed for a single piece.
 So we broke our conversation into four installments, each organized around a different theme—“Introduction,” “Deep Learning,” “FinTech,” and “The Future”—and decided to distribute them throughout the issue.
-Read the first installment below.
+For the web version, we've included each of those installments below.